Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Literature Selection

 To finalise the short list of publications, we examined the literature candidates with details such as assessment before an operation, selection of communication channels and messaging infrastructure, review after the operations, and contribution to best practices.
-We assigned different categories based on communication channels and involved stakeholders to seek the differences and choose work that has a measurable impact on the community.
+We assigned different categories based on communication channels and involved stakeholders to identify areas of difference and choose work that has a measurable impact on the stakeholders.
 Furthermore, to understand the development of disclosure and notification best practices over the years, we aimed for publications that can be used to compare with each other, such as adopting, changing or improving methods based on other selected work.
 This means we looked into the reference list and related work sections of the publications to seek correlations and influences.
-Besides, we also selected work that made an impact in the cybersecurity community to illustrate the CVD as best practice in the last decade and to stimulate the discussion on how we can improve the existing guidelines.
+Besides, we also selected work that made an impact in the security communities to illustrate the CVD as best practice and to stimulate the discussion on how we can improve the existing guidelines.
 Finally, we separated the publications into vulnerability disclosure and notification operations as mentioned in Section \ref{sec:disclosure_difference}.

 As a result, we selected 15 distinct publications that well represent large-scale vulnerability disclosure and notification using several approaches in different scenarios from the last decade.
 We separate the work into two tables in chronological order.
 Table \ref{tab:disclosure} presents the vulnerability disclosure operations, whereas Table \ref{tab:notification} presents the vulnerability notification operations.
 To comprehend the selected work, we develop assessment stages to look into each disclosure or notification operation in the following subsection.